ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

 Working with DNS zones
 ----------------------

-The :ref:`community.dns.hosttech_dns_zone_info module <ansible_collections.community.dns.hosttech_dns_zone_info_module>` allows to query information on a zone.
+The :ansplugin:`community.dns.hosttech_dns_zone_info module <community.dns.hosttech_dns_zone_info#module>` allows to query information on a zone.
 The zone can be identified both by its name and by its ID (which is an integer):

 .. code-block:: yaml+jinja